-So this is the accomplishing awareness, the awareness with which we relate.
-What’s really very important here to emphasize is, on the very basic level, the willingness to relate to each person in accordance with what would be appropriate to this person.
-That again requires interest and caring and a quiet mind, doesn’t it?
-As I said, when we have this awareness, it feels as though our energy is going out to each person in an appropriate way.
+We need to customize our response in terms of individualizing deep awareness, and this entails using accomplishing deep awareness, the deep awareness with which we relate.
+What’s really important to emphasize with this deep awareness is having the willingness to relate to each person in accordance with what would be appropriate for that person.
+Again, it requires interest and a caring and quiet mind, doesn’t it?
+When we have this accomplishing deep awareness, it feels as though our energy is going out to each person in an appropriate way.

-We are capable of doing that too.
-When we drive our car, for example, the situation is constantly changing and we respond accordingly, don’t we, in terms of the traffic; in terms of whatever.
-But the willingness has to be there, doesn’t it, to respond to whatever’s happening and to respond in an appropriate way.
-If we respond to everything by just beeping our horn loudly and driving as fast as we can, that’s not going to work.
+We are capable of doing this too.
+When we drive our car, for example, the situation is constantly changing and we respond accordingly, in terms of the traffic.
+However, the willingness has to be there to respond to whatever’s happening in an appropriate way.
+If we respond to everything by just beeping our horn loudly and driving as fast as we can, that doesn’t work.

 Reality Deep Awareness

-Obviously we have this while we’re driving.
-We have to be open to different curves on the road and the traffic conditions, and then we respond accordingly with them and we change.
-But often this awareness is very limited in us.
-For instance, many of us tend to treat our children, as they get older, as if they were still twelve years old.
-Even though they’re twenty-four, we treat them like a twelve-year old.
-That causes a lot of problems, doesn’t it?
-We need to be – with this reality awareness – aware of the changes in this person, to see that they are open to change, and then be open in our response to those changes.
+Obviously, we have this while we’re driving.
+We have to be open to different curves on the road and the traffic conditions, and then we respond and change accordingly.
+Often, though, this type of deep awareness is very limited within us.
+For instance, many of us tend to treat our children, even as they get older, as if they were still twelve years old.
+Even though they’re twenty-four, we still treat them like a twelve-year old.
+This causes a lot of problems, doesn’t it?
+With reality deep awareness, we need to be aware of the changes in our child, to see that they are open to change, and then be open in our response to those changes.

-I have a friend who advises me in various matters – concerning my website, for example – and he will give a suggestion and give some reason to try to convince me that this is a good decision to take.
-And I say to him “Yes.
-I accept your advice.
-I’ll do that,” but he will continue to try to convince me for another fifteen or twenty minutes.
-It doesn’t matter how often I say “I accept what you say.”
+For example, I have a friend who advises me in various matters concerning my website.
+He will give a suggestion together with some reasons to convince me that this is a good direction to take.
+I tell him that I accept his advice and will do as he suggests; however, he will continue to try to convince me for another fifteen minutes.
+It doesn’t matter how often I say, “I accept what you say.”
 He doesn’t change.
-He’s not open to accepting that fact.
-He continues to try to convince me.
-We might find ourselves falling into that same syndrome: we’re explaining something to someone and they say “Yes.
-I got it.
-I understand it,” and yet we continue to explain; continue over and over again.
-Or how about when we say to our hostess that we’ve had enough of the food and we don’t want any more, and they continue to insist that we have more.
+He’s not open to the fact that I’ve accepted the advice and continues to try to convince me.

-- As we’re doing this – if we are successful with doing this, we’re very relaxed.
-If you’re tense then you’re holding on to something – “Oh, I don’t know what to do” – you’re holding on to some sort of fixed idea.
+- As we’re doing this, if we are successful with doing it, we become very relaxed.
+If we’re tense and thinking, “Oh, I don’t know what to do,” then we’re holding on to some sort of fixed idea.
 If we’re really open, we’re totally relaxed.

-All Five Types Deep Awareness Networked Together
+All Five Types of Deep Awareness Networked Together